Rates & Insurance

 Insurance

-I am in-network with BCBS and MedCost and will bill for services according to your plan.
+Michelle Hurlbert and Keri Schafer are in-network with Aetna and BCBS.
+We will submit in-network claims according to your plan.
 It is your responsibility to verify coverage.
 Please call your provider and ask the questions listed below.

-I am out-of-network with all other insurance providers.
-At your request, I will provide you with a record of our sessions (and your payments) in the form of a ‘superbill’, which you may submit to your insurer.
+If your counselor is out-of-network with your plan, we are willing to provide you with a record of your sessions (and your payments) in the form of a ‘superbill’, which you may submit to your insurer.
 Out-of-network therapy services are typically covered only in part by health insurance plans.

 Please check your coverage very carefully by asking the following questions of your insurance provider: